Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/README.md

 ```

-The *applications* directory contains applications that are ready for use with the hardware platforms.
+The *applications* directory contains applications that are ready for use with selected hardware platforms.

 The *driver-examples* directory contains example projects demonstrating the Soft-IP device drivers.
 These examples serve as an easy starting point for the users to start exploring FPGA devices.